-If you live in Melbourne, then you’re thankfully spoiled for choice when it comes to eating out, particularly if it’s Vietnamese food you’re after.
+Should you live in Melbourne, then you’re fortunately spoiled for choice when it comes to eating out, particularly when it’s Vietnamese food you’re after.

 Delicious bánh mì and phở are all around, but there is one problem with the sheer number of Vietnamese eateries in the city – it can be a bit of a job to sort the wheat from the chaff.